 It's not a matter of if, it's a matter of when.
 It takes only 2 years for the beetles to kill a tree; by the times it's noticed, it's too late.
 You have two options: either treat your Ash for protection or plan on paying to have it removed.
 Removal must be done by using aerial lifts because the tree becomes too dangerous to climb.
 We highly suggest using the prevantative treatments so we can avoid losing an important piece of our canopy.
 There are now entire sections of Illinois, Ohio, and Michigan with no ash trees!

 What are the signs to look out for?

-EAB generally attached the top of the tree first and then moves down the trunk.
-In the top of the tree generally we are looking for large dead sections poking out of the top and an increase in bird activity.
-In addition there will generally be an increased number of smaller shoots coming off different places on the trunk.
-The telltale sign for EAB is a small D-Shaped exit hole from the pest.
+EAB generally attacks the top of the tree first and then moves down the trunk.
+In the top of the tree generally we are looking for large dead sections poking out of the top and an increase in bird activity (especially woodpeckers- they loove EAB).
+In addition there could also be an increased number of smaller shoots coming off different places on the trunk.
+The telltale sign for EAB is a small D-Shaped exit hole from the pest in the bark.
 The hole is very distinct from those that other pests make.

 Should I be treating now?

 Yes!
 If you have an ash tree that you love or care for now is the time to get a protection plan in place.
 EAB is knocking at Charlotte's door!!!